 JuiceFS is production ready and used by thousands of machines in production.
 A list of users has been assembled and documented here.
 In addition JuiceFS has several collaborative projects that integrate with other open source projects, which we have documented here.
 If you are also using JuiceFS, please feel free to let us know, and you are welcome to share your specific experience with everyone.

-The storage format is stable, will be supported by all future releases.
+The storage format is stable, and will be supported by all future releases.

 - User and group quotas